Cleft and Craniofacial Team

 Why Choose Us

-The NHRMC Cleft Lip and Palate Team has been recognized for meeting the high standards required for referral from the American Cleft Palate-Craniofacial Association and the Cleft Palate Foundation.
+The NHRMC Cleft Lip and Palate Team has been recognized for meeting the high standards required for referral from the American Cleft Palate-Craniofacial Association (ACPA) and the Cleft Palate Foundation.

 Your child will need treatment at several stages of growth and will likely need related medical and dental care into adulthood.
 Your child may also need to see specialists to help with speech, nutrition, or psychology.
 With your input, the NHRMC Cleft and Craniofacial Team will create and manage your child’s care plan to make sure your child gets all the help she needs.